tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 With your top carpet layer now stapled to your platform sections, it is now time to mount your 1x4 support beams crosswise.
 This comes with a few steps:

-1. Placing your 1x4 beam and 3/4" flanges into their confirmed locations (light brown wood and dark grey donuts in diagram below), use your drill and 1/8th drill bit to predrill screw holes approximately 1” to 1¼” deep, through the support beam and into the plywood below.
+1. Placing your 1x4 beam and 3/4" flanges into their confirmed locations (light brown wood and dark grey donuts in diagram below), use your drill and 1/8th drill bit to pre-drill screw holes approximately 1” to 1¼” deep, through the support beam and into the plywood below.
 To make sure you are consistent with your drilling depth, use a piece of tape on your drill-bit to mark the correct depth.
 You do NOT want to drill straight through the other side of the plywood into your carpet.
 Aim to have screws in pairs, every 6” or so along the beam.
-2. After predrilling holes for a single beam, take your screws, and affix your beams and flanges, again aiming to not drill through to the rug side of the platform by over-drilling.
+2. After pre-drilling holes for a single beam, take your screws, and affix your beams and flanges, again aiming to not drill through to the rug side of the platform by over-drilling.

 ![](/img/screw-boards.png)